akgarg0472/DSAlgoQuestionsPractice/README.md

 # DSAlgoQuestionsPractice
-Practice problems of DS algo practice with code in Java.
+Practice problems of DS algo with code in Java.